 4. Rely on Face to Face Discussion to Avoid Miscommunication

 Writing a report is more about documenting the entire process and using it for the appraisal procedure.

 The actual goal is to let an employee know what their strengths are, their weak areas, and how to improve them.
 Meet them in person or at least schedule a video call for remote workers to avoid any miscommunication.
 Convey your points directly to them rather than simply sending a written employee performance review.

 5. Never Forget those Star Performers

-A very common mistake that could occur because in a frenzy to identify and improve those who lack in performance, the best employees may get overlooked.
+This a very common mistake that could occur because, in a frenzy to identify and improve those who lack in performance, the best employees may get overlooked.